Farnoosh63/Practice-migration-Drupal-8/README.md

 Latest versions of [Lando >= 3.0.0-rc.16](https://docs.devwithlando.io)

 ### Setup the project
 From the project root, run `lando start` and wait for the containers to build.
-Once the containers have started, follow these steps:
+Once the containers have started run `lando composer install`,and follow these steps:
 1- Import the D8 database d8-db.sql.gz from the root of this repository.
 This db includes the installed drupal 8 site and two content types, "Player" and "Team" and their fields.
 ```
 lando db-import --user=drupal8 d8-db.sql.gz